 If expectations and standards continue to rise, and if smaller failures continue to loom larger than major successes, then crafting the perfect apology for a variety of situations involving an increasing number of disgruntled customers will become even more important.

 Key Takeaways in 2021 For Customer Experience

 The most difficult challenges for businesses today is that they are competing at a global level where access to goods and services (and independent customer reviews) are just a click away.

 As a result, in 2020 we saw Customer Experience overtake both price and product as a key brand differentiator.
 This is a trend experts believe will continue long into the future and may be further fueled by the Covid pandemic.

 As for the airlines, even those who accept the importance of issuing apologies, they have to operate in a post 9/11 world in which the world's addiction to security will inevitably lead to more restrictions, scheduling problems, delays and cancellations, particularly if we experience other major security failures or terrorist attacks.

-Consequently, the need for a proactive approach to customer advocacy that institutionalizes the art and science of apologies is becoming more crucial for companies trying to survive in the 21st century.
+Consequently, the need for a proactive approach to customer advocacy that institutionalizes the art of apologizing is becoming more crucial for any company trying to survive in the 21st century.